Andermatt: Demographics

 In Andermatt about 75.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Andermatt has an unemployment rate of 0.9%.
 As of 2005, there were 51 people employed in the primary economic sector and about 22 businesses involved in this sector.
 90 people are employed in the secondary sector and there are 13 businesses in this sector.
 599 people are employed in the tertiary sector, with 78 businesses in this sector.

+Real-estate developments

+Andermatt is exempt from Switzerland’s Lex Koller restrictions, allowing foreign nationals to purchase real estate without authorization as part of the Andermatt Swiss Alps development.
+In 2006, the Swiss Federal Council granted this exception, citing the region’s economic reorientation needs after the withdrawal of federal enterprises, such as the Swiss Army.
+The SFr1.8 billion project, led by Samih Sawiris, also bypasses second-home restrictions until 2040, attracting international buyers, including a surge of American investors in early 2025 who purchased SFr14.2 million in apartments amid U.S. political uncertainty.

 Climate

-Between 1961 and 1990 Andermatt had an average of 147.3 days of rain per year and on average received 1423 mm of precipitation.
-The wettest month was April, with an average of 142 mm of precipitation and an average of 14 days with precipitation.
-The month with the most days of precipitation was May, with an average of 14.1, but with only 131 mm of precipitation.
-The driest month of the year was February with an average of 91 mm of precipitation over 14 days.
-According to the Köppen Climate Classification system, Andermatt has a Marine West Coast climate, abbreviated "Cfb" on climate maps.
+Between 1991 and 2020 Andermatt had an average of 139.4 days of rain per year and on average received 1423 mm of precipitation.
+The wettest month was November, with an average of 142 mm of precipitation and an average of 11.8 days with precipitation.
+The month with the most days of precipitation was June, with an average of 13.2, but with only 131 mm of precipitation.
+The driest month of the year was February with an average of 91 mm of precipitation over 11.4 days.
+According to the Köppen Climate Classification system, Andermatt has a subarctic climate, abbreviated "dfc" on climate maps.